How to setup WordPress in multiple servers

 Thus with this setup, a visitor will never experience any website slowness or downtime.

 With proper set up of WordPress in multiple servers, it is possible to eliminate the risk of website going down due to heavy traffic.
-Today we saw how our Dedicated Support Engineers help customers to achieve 100% uptime for WordPress websites.
+Today we saw how our Support Engineers help customers to achieve 100% uptime for WordPress websites.